 Introduction

-Over the last several decades we have observed the development of a large collection of specification and modeling languages and associated method methodologies and tools.
+Over the last several decades we have observed the development of a large collection of specification and modeling languages and associated method methodologies, and tools.
 Their purpose is to support modeling of requirements and high-level designs before programming is initiated.
 Other approaches advocate avoiding manual “coding” in a programming language entirely and suggest instead the generation of code directly from the models.
 This way modeling languages replace programming languages.
 We can divide these modeling languages into formal specification languages (formal methods), usually focusing on textual languages based on mathematical logic and set theory, and associated proof tools (theorem provers, model checkers, etc.), and on the other hand model-based engineering languages (UML, SysML, Modelica, Mathematica, …), focusing more on design, code generation and simulation.
 Many of these modeling languages have similarities with programming languages.

 In parallel, and frankly seemingly independent, we have seen the development of numerous new programming languages.
 Few languages have had the success of C, which still today is the main programming language for embedded systems.
 The success is so outstanding that nearly no progress wrt. praxis has been made in this domain (embedded programming) since the 1970ties.
 In application programming a collection of new languages came ago such as Ada, C++, Eiffel etc. At the same time we have seen several high-level languages appear targeting the softer side of software engineering (such as web-programming, user interfaces, scripting), including languages such as Java, JavaScript, Ruby, Python and Scala.
 More academic languages include Haskell and the ML family, including OCaml.
 Agile approaches advocate to avoid explicit modeling entirely and suggest to go directly to coding.